scaleoutsean/solidfire-windows/README.md

 ### Storage Clones

-- Clones have to be created from existing volumes or snapshots, which is asynchronous operation, few of which can run in parallel (`New-SFClone`)
+- Clones have to be created from existing volumes or snapshots (asynchronous operation), few of which can run in parallel (`New-SFClone`, refer to Element API documentation for details)
-- Like on other block storage systems it is best to create a dedicated iSCSI client (a VM would do) that can remove read flag from clones and resignature (assign a different Volume ID) to clones, and then use SolidFire API or GUI to re-assign the volume to the Hyper-V VAG (or other host)
+- Like with most other block storage systems it is best to create a dedicated iSCSI client (a VM would do) that can remove read flag from a clone and resignature (assign a different Volume ID) the volume, and then use SolidFire API or GUI to re-assign the volume to a Hyper-V VAG (or other host (group))
-- Note that it is possible to "resync" one volume to another, so if you need to update a large cloned volume that differs by just a couple of GB, check out `Copy-SFVolume`
+- Note that it is possible to "resync" one volume to another, so if you need to update a large clone that differs by just a couple of GB, check out `Copy-SFVolume` - it can help you significantly speed up clone refresh operation
 - As mentioned above, have clear naming rules to avoid confusion due to duplicate volume names

 ### Volume Resize

 - You can extend a volume on SolidFire (up to 16 TiB) using `Set-SFVolume` or the UI, and then resize the volume and filesystem on the iSCSI client (I haven't tried with CSV)
 - Volume shrink; if you want to shrink a volume create a new one, move the VMs to the new volume, and then remove the large volume; as data would be physically copied from one volume to another, mind the copy workload if large amounts of VMs are involved.
-If done offline, a good approach could be to unregister a VM, use xcopy (with appropriate bandwidth throttle during busy hours) to move the VMs to new volume and then register the VMs without changing VM ID
+If done offline, a good approach could be to unregister a VM, use NetApp XCP or xcopy (with appropriate bandwidth limit during busy hours) to move the VMs to new volume and then register the VMs without changing VM ID

 ### Rethin (Unmap) Unused Filesystem Blocks